HomeArticlesGuideUS Tax Filing Guide 2026

 • Social Security numbers for every person listed on the return, including dependents.

-Step 3: Standard vs Itemised Deductions
+Step 3: Standard vs Itemized Deductions

 2026 standard deductions: